Petr Šimek, Miele: The introduction of training standards was a major milestone for us

 What is the role and position of Miele technicians within the Miele Group?

-We are the largest production plant of the entire Miele Group.
+We are the largest production site of the entire Miele Group.
 The challenge for us was the transformation from an assembly shop to a full-fledged production plant, which now includes, for example, the development department or testing laboratories.
+We were the first to operate outside German-speaking countries, which also brought language challenges for the Group.
+Today we are the only manufacturer of household dryers.
+If a customer buys a tumble dryer anywhere in the world, he can be sure that it was made by us in Unicov.

 Please describe your role in the structure of Miele technika and how long have you been here?